-Gerald Anhorn509.524.4809gerald.anhorn@wwcc.eduGreg Farrens509.527.4250greg.farrens@wwcc.edu
+Gerald Anhorn 509.524.4809 gerald.anhorn@wwcc.edu

-Department Overview: The Water Management program offers several degree tracks for students which include Irrigation Technology and Water Resources Technology.
+Department Overview: The Water Technologies and Management program offers several degree tracks for students which include Irrigation Technology and Water Resources Technology.

 Irrigation Technology provides practical, cooperative learning experience in both the agriculture and the turf industries.
 The study of irrigation principles and practices, water and energy conservation, pumps, and fluid hydraulics, troubleshooting, and installation prepare students for industry challenges.
 Graduates of the Irrigation Technology program are highly recruited to design, sell, install, operate, maintain, manage, and/or service turf, landscape, and agricultural irrigation systems.